-The national capital, Ouagadougou is indicated in the map with a red circle enclosed in a square.
-It serves as the administrative, cultural and economic center of the nation. with an estimated population of 1,475,223, Ouagadougou is also the largest city in the country.
+The national capital, Ouagadougou is indicated on the map with a red circle enclosed in a square.
+It serves as the administrative, cultural, and economic center of the nation. with an estimated population of 1,475,223, Ouagadougou is also the largest city in the country.

 The Burkina Faso Political Map highlights the major cities, regions, and other political divisions of the country.
-The provincial and international boundaries of the nation are also shown in the map.
+The provincial and international boundaries of the nation are also shown on the map.

 Burkina Faso is divided into thirteen regions.
 The regions are: